Is a Slip and Fall Settlement Taxable?

 A personal injury settlement provides compensation for emotional and physical injuries after an accident.
 Most personal injury settlements are determined out of court through negotiations with the liable party.
 These payments are typically categorized into economic and non-economic damages, which may be treated differently by the IRS.

-Are Slip and Fall Personal Injury Settlements Taxable?
+Is a Slip and Fall Settlement Taxable for Personal Injury Cases?

 According to the Internal Revenue Service, damages for physical injuries are not considered taxable income as long as they do not include previously deducted medical expenses (26 U.S. Code § 104).